EddieKHHo/SelfingMutAccum/README.md

 5. -eps -0.25 would cause the correlation in selective states between F1 and F2 to be -1.
 6. -sto 2 would change to the exponential model (values of phi, psi, eps, d0a, d0b, d1a, d1b are all ignored).

+#### OUTPUT
+There are three result files outputed from the simulation in the given output directory (all are comma separated files). following the example parameter file above the three output files for the first replicate would be:
+1. MySim1_LociGroups.txt
+...This file shows the position of C-loci, F1-loci and F2-loci in the genome.
+2. MySim1_EnvFlucData.txt
+...This file gives the frequency and average run length of each environment during the simulation.
+3. MySim1.txt
+...This file contains the main results of the simulation.